The Best Gifts for Photography Lovers

 Years ago I bought the original Kiboko 22L camera bag and still use it to this day.
 But soon after I fell in love with the brand it was phased out when the owner acquired Tamrac.
 Photographers like myself bitched and moaned and I am happy to say Gura Gear is back with a new and improved Kiboko 2.0—now in three sizes: 16L, 22L, 30L.

 It’s not cheap, I know.
 Consider it a splurge for that special person in your life (maybe yourself?) who is a real photography enthusiast.
 Its design features butterfly wings—two side-by-side compartments—which make it easier to organize your gear.
 It has plenty of room, it’s lightweight and very durable.
 Each side has a buckle and pocket to secure a tripod and/or a water bottle.
-There’s also a rain cover and a handy-dandy zippered side compartment for a 15″ laptop, plus interior and exterior zippered pockets to carry memory cards, batteries, lens cleaners and the like.
-(More information on my gear)
+There’s also a rain cover and a handy-dandy zippered side compartment for a 15″ laptop, plus interior and exterior zippered pockets to carry memory cards, batteries, lens cleaners, and the like.
+(More information on my favorite gear page)

 Accessories and Gadgets